Logically at Factify 2022: Multimodal Fact Verification: Results and Discussion

 \subsection{5-way classification}

 The results of 5-way $Ensemble$ and $Multimodal_{ent}$ model on val set are presented in Table \ref{tab:5wayresults}.
 Four of our baseline methods outperform all baseline models proposed by task organiser as reported in \cite{mishraFactify2021}.
 The result of best baseline model (Multimodal${_{factify}}$) in Factify data paper is presented in the table \footnote{the corresponding class-wise performance are not provided by organisers}.
 Unsurprisingly, our ensemble model achieved best results on val set with 0.77 F1 which is 8\% higher than the results of $Multimodal_{ent}$ model.
-The experiment results demonstrate a large performance gain with large pre-trained model based text entailment which works effectively on long paragraphs in the dataset and contribute most towards predicting final 5-way categories.
+The experiment results demonstrate a large performance gain with the large pre-trained text entailment model which works effectively on long paragraphs and contribute the most towards predicting final 5-way categories.
 This is particularly obvious for "Refute" label, the samples in which are mostly relying on text based inference.
-It is not surprising that the useful features incorporated from the heuristics and bias learned from the dataset has proved to be effective for this multi-modal prediction task.
+It is not surprising that the useful features incorporated from the heuristics and bias learned from the dataset have proved to be effective for this multimodal prediction task.

 It was found that differentiating between \textit{"Insufficient\_Multimodal"} and \textit{"Support\_Text"} or between \textit{"Insufficient\_Text"} and \textit{"Support\_Multimodal"} was the most challenging task without relying data specific features.
 In other words, when a sample contains supporting document text for the claim but the image is irrelevant, our model has low confidence in predicting the label as \textit{"Support\_Text"} or \textit{"Insufficient\_Multimodal"}.
 Likewise, when document image is relevant to claim image about same information context but document text is irrelevant, our model has low confidence in predicting the correct label.
 The decision is highly dependent on the annotation bias.
 From all the labels, the "Refute" label is the most distinguishable category and highly dependent on the text.
 The performance is highly consistent among all our models and participant systems in this competition (as seen in leaderboard \ref{tab:factify_leaderboard}).
 This is possibly mainly attributed to the articles samples selected from very few fact checking sources that have highly differentiable linguistic clues (typically high frequent negative words used and same verdict sentences frequently appeared in this category such as "The claim is false").